 The aim of this paper is to identify those Islamic practices and applications pertinent to public environments such as markets, streets, and other common spaces.
 Next, those practices and applications will be compared with those of the modern era, the latter constitute the discipline of Public Health.

 The major features of the Islamic concept of environmental cleanliness and hygiene will be described.
-Also, areas of precedence over other cultures in the Middle Ages through the 19th century will be highlighted.
-Finally, the Islamic concept will be presented as an alternate model for assessing, interpreting, and determining environmental health needs and regulations in the modern time.
+Also, areas of precedence over other cultures in

 From the College of Architecture and Planning, King Saud University, Riyadh, Saudi Arabia.